-After a fall, check the vehicle as usual before putting it into operation.
+After a fall, check the vehicle as usual before preparing for use.

 Engine failure Unfiltered intake air has a negative effect on the service life of the engine.

 Never ride the vehicle without an air filter since dust and dirt can get into the engine and result in increased wear.